barstoolbluz/ssrc/API_DOCUMENTATION.md

 # SSRC API Documentation

-## 1. C++ Library API (`libshibatchsrc`)
+## 1. C++ Library API (`libshibatchdsp`)

-The `ssrc` tool is built on top of the `libshibatchsrc` C++ library.
+The `ssrc` tool is built on top of the `libshibatchdsp` C++ library.
 You can use this library directly in your own projects to perform sample rate conversion without shelling out to an external command.
 The library is header-only and uses templates to support both single-precision (`float`) and double-precision (`double`) processing.

 ### 1.1.
 Core Concept: The Processing Pipeline